VA says it won’t stop use of unproven drug on vets for now

 In its response to Congress, the department provided copies of some of its guidance issued to VA physicians on hydroxychloroquine from March to May.
 It made clear that hydroxychloroquine should be considered mostly for use in clinical trials or when medically appropriate after a full discussion with the patient about risks.

-The VA did not explain the circumstances in which veterans in the recent analysis of hospital data were given the drug, only suggesting that “it is possible” they were prescribed as part of last-ditch efforts to save a patient’s life.
+The VA did not explain the circumstances in which veterans in the recent analysis of hospital data were given the drug, only suggesting that “it is possible” they were prescribed as part of last efforts to save a patient’s life.

 “Based on the principles of patient-centric care, it would be inappropriate to deny patients access to hydroxychloroquine under these dire circumstances,” VA wrote.
-It said it had followed the approach of the National Institute of Allergies and Infectious Diseases by “summarizing the medical literature regarding unapproved treatments for COVID-19 and making that available to VA clinicians in their shared decision-making with patients.”
+It said it had followed the approach of the National Institute of Allergy and Infectious Diseases by “summarizing the medical literature regarding unapproved treatments for COVID-19 and making that available to VA clinicians in their shared decision-making with patients.”
 That guidance now includes preliminary studies on remdesivir, which has been federally approved for emergency use to treat COVID-19.

-One VA document dated March 25 and obtained by the AP, notes to VA doctors that a few “very small cohort studies” showing possible “beneficial effects” but adds “these data have NOT been verified in randomized controlled trials and are extremely preliminary” and that prescriptions should only be made “after thorough consideration of all possible risks and benefits.”
+One VA document dated March 25 notes a few “very small cohort studies” showing possible “beneficial effects” but adds “these data have NOT been verified in randomized controlled trials and are extremely preliminary.”

-Other VA memos, updated in April and early May, note the drug had not been federally approved for COVID-19 and had potential serious side effects.

-The VA acknowledged to Congress it had placed bulk orders for hydroxychloroquine from Feb.
-1 to April 23 for 6.3 million tablets worth $208,000 in anticipation of a possible shortage of the drug but that most of it was being used for approved uses, such as treating lupus and rheumatoid arthritis.
+The VA acknowledged to Congress that it had placed bulk orders for hydroxychloroquine from Feb.
+1 to April 23 for 6.3 million tablets worth $208,000 in anticipation of a possible shortage of the drug, but that most of it was being used for approved uses, such as treating lupus and rheumatoid arthritis.
 It said it did not have breakdowns.

 The department also said it planned further studies and clinical trials on hydroxychloroquine, including whether it could help prevent infection in veterans who were potentially exposed to COVID-19.
-It currently is in discussions with Novartis to have some VA facilities participate in a national clinical trial that will look at the effectiveness of hydroxychloroquine in combination with azithromycin in patients with moderate and severe disease.
+It is in discussions with Novartis to have some VA facilities participate in a national clinical trial that will look at the effectiveness of hydroxychloroquine in combination with azithromycin in patients with moderate and severe disease.

-Hydroxychloroquine has long been used to treat malaria and other ailments.
-A few, very small preliminary studies suggested it might help prevent the coronavirus from entering cells and possibly help patients clear the virus sooner.
-But the FDA last month warned doctors against prescribing the drug for COVID-19 outside hospitals because of the risks of serious side effects and death.
+AP Chief Medical Writer Marilynn Marchione in Milwaukee contributed to this report.